Why Women’s Carpentry?

 Your Personal Project

-On day two, you’ll also choose and design your own small personal project (to be built on day four).
+On day two, you’ll also choose your own small personal project (to be built on day four).
 Of course, you’ll get plenty of support and guidance from the instructors.
 In order to ensure optimal learning of various techniques and every student’s success within the timeframe of class, we limit personal project options.
 We offer a selection of simple objects to build, which we call “learning projects.”
-You can choose to build a tool caddy, a small shelf (fits well into carry-on baggage), or a birdhouse.
+You can choose to build a tool caddy, a small shelf, or a birdhouse.

 After lunch, we’ll head to the lumber yard to pick out materials for everyone’s personal projects.
 While we’re there, we’ll explore lumber selection.
 Before our field trip, we’ll discuss what kinds of wood are appropriate for different projects, and go over screws and other fasteners and their application.
 Equipped with this knowledge, everyone will buy what they need for their personal projects, which we’ll tackle on day four.

-Day 3: Tools Finale, Plus Hands-on Carpentry Practice
+Day 3: Tools Finale, Plus Hands-on Basic Carpentry Practice

 On day three, we’ll have our third and final tools class.
 This time we’ll cover: